DSRaza403/Raza-Portfolio/AI Assigment/Task 2/readme.md

 ## **Task Breakdown**

-The task can be divided into the following main steps:
+The task is divided into the following main steps:

 1. **Data Preparation**: Clean and preprocess the dataset (Abirate/english_quotes).
 2. **Model Fine-Tuning**: Fine-tune a sentence embedding model on the dataset.